-Trailblazer I is on route to the Moon when one of the crew gets word their wife has been hurt in a car wreck.
+Trailblazer I is on route to the Moon when one of the crew gets word his wife has been hurt in a car wreck.
 Although distracted, the crewman needs to focus all his skills and abilities to overcome a major accident.

 McCauley takes two scientists to the moon to conduct seismographic experiments.
 His communication officer, Captain Tom Farrow, learns of his wife's car accident and begins to make mistakes.
-However, when a moonquake damages the ship and destroys the radio, Farrow is the crew's only help of repairing the radio so that they can contact Mission Control and summoning a rescue ship.
+However, when a moonquake damages the ship and destroys the radio, Farrow is the crew's only hope of repairing the radio so that they can contact Mission Control and summoning a rescue ship.
 Written by

 Col. McCauley heads a six-man lunar mission.
 As part of their study of the lunar crust a series of charges are placed and detonated.
 Moonquake!
 A fissure opens and an astronaut falls in.
 Other men are stranded by the fresh chasms.
 The ship topples over.
 Contact with Earth is lost.
 The best episode so far.